South Pars/North Dome Gas-Condensate field: South Pars development

 The South Pars Field was discovered in 1990 by National Iranian Oil Company (NIOC).
 The Pars Oil and Gas Company, a subsidiary of NIOC, has jurisdiction over all South Pars-related projects.
 Field development has been delayed by various problems - technical (i.e., high levels of mercaptans and foul-smelling sulfur compounds), contractual issues and politics.

-Gas production started from the field by commissioning phase 2 in December 2002 to produce 1 Gcuft/d of wet gas.
+Gas production started from the field by commissioning phase 2 in December 2002 to produce 1 e9ft3/d of wet gas.
 Gas is sent to shore via pipeline, and processed at Assaluyeh.

-Condensate production from South Pars is currently 200000 oilbbl/d, and by 2010, could increase to over 500000 oilbbl/d.
-As of December 2010, South pars gas field's production capacity stood at 75 e6m3 of natural gas per day.
-Gas production at South Pars rose by nearly 30% between March 2009 and March 2010.
-The field's reserves were estimated at 14 e12m3 of natural gas and 18 Goilbbl of natural gas condensates.
-Production at South Pars gas field would rise to 175 e6m3 per day in 2012.
+As of early 2026, before the beginning of the US-Iran war, Iran has produced an estimated 2 billion cubic feet per day from the field, compared to 18.5 billion by the much-smaller Qatar.
+Iran's inefficient exploitation of the shared gas field is often attributed to Western sanctions, isolation and mismanagement.
+These have also caused the Iranian government to lag behind on pressurization efforts on their side of the field, which causes more gas to migrate to the Qatari side of the field.

-NIOC was planning to develop the field in 24 to 30 phases, capable of producing about 25 e9cuft to 30 e9cuft of natural gas per day.
-Each standard phase was defined for daily production of 1 e9cuft of natural gas, 40,000 oilbbl of condensate, 1500 tonnes of liquefied petroleum gas (LPG) and 200 tonnes of sulfur, however some phases have some different production plans.
+NIOC was planning to develop the field in 24 to 30 phases, capable of producing about 25 e9ft3 to 30 e9ft3 of natural gas per day.
+Each standard phase was defined for daily production of 1 e9ft3 of natural gas, 40,000 oilbbl of condensate, 1500 tonnes of liquefied petroleum gas (LPG) and 200 tonnes of sulfur, however some phases have some different production plans.
 Each of the phases is estimated to have an average capital spend of around US$1.5 billion, and most will be led by foreign oil firms working in partnership with local companies.

-Development of a South Pars phase by the Norwegian Statoil company has become infamous after extensive reports of misconduct and bribery to the Horton Investments, an Iranian consultancy firm owned by Mehdi Hashemi Rafsanjani, son of former Iranian President Hashemi Rafsanjani.
+Development of a South Pars phase by the Norwegian Statoil company has become infamous after extensive reports of misconduct and bribery to the Horton Investments, an Iranian consultancy firm owned by Mehdi Hashemi Rafsanjani, son of former Iranian president Hashemi Rafsanjani.
 Statoil committed to spending US$300 million to construct three production platforms and a pipeline.
 The government of Ahmadinejad, who came to power in 2005, favoured local firms over foreign companies in the energy and other sectors.

 By the beginning of 2008, phases 1, 2, 3, 4 and 5 had been brought to production and by the end of 2008, phases 6, 7, 8, 9 and 10 were planned to be on stream.
 Phases 12, 15, 16, 17, 18, 19, 27 and 28 were under different development stages.

+On 18 March 2026, during the 2026 Iran war, phases of the Iranian South Pars gas field were struck by an Israeli airstrike.
+Following the strike, several gas phases were closed.